mozilla/DeepSpeech/README.md

 Running `deepspeech` might require some runtime dependencies to be already installed on your system:

 * sox - The Python and Node.JS clients use SoX to resample files to 16kHz.
+* libgomp1 - libsox (statically linked into the clients) depends on OpenMP.
+Some people have had to install this manually.
+* libstdc++ - Standard C++ Library implementation.
+Some people have had to install this manually.
 * libpthread - On Linux, some people have had to install libpthread manually.

 Please refer to your system's documentation on how to install these dependencies.